liara-cloud/react-getting-started/README.md

-# ReactJS apps getting started
+# React apps getting started

-Example of how deploy a simple ReactJS project on [liara](https://liara.ir).
+Example of how deploy a simple React project on [liara](https://liara.ir).

 ## Deploying